 Suitability and Condition is Crucial

-When deciding the best path, it is important to keep certain aspects in mind: when was the home built and is it structurally sound and whether there are any issues with termites, mold, asbestos.
-In these cases, a rebuild is often more cost effective, as the overall price-tag of eliminating these problems could be cost prohibitive.
+When deciding the best path, it is important to keep certain aspects in mind: when was the home built and is it structurally sound and whether there are any issues with termites, mold, and asbestos to name a few.
+In these cases, a rebuild is often more cost effective, as the overall price-tag of mitigating these problems could be cost prohibitive.
 During a renovation, a tip to saving costs is preserving certain features like fixtures and flooring.
-Selections drive the budget, and on new developments it is easy to go overboard with flooring and high-end finish selections.
+This can also be taken into account during a new construction by preserving and/or repurposing materials if there is demolition to an existing structure.
+Our completed Hedge House project, we were able to preserve the Spanish Slate roof from the original home and reuse it on the new home, saving upwards of $1,300 per square.
+Selections drive the budget, and on both new developments and renovations it is easy to go overboard with finishing specifications.

 Additionally, with the changes in zoning laws and restrictions, often times it is more beneficial to renovate in an effort to grandfather in laws such as set backs.
 Retaining certain structural walls may allow a renovated property to adhere to a decades old setback of 5 feet, whereas tearing down all aspects of the previous structure and building new might push the home to a new 10 foot setback.
 This seemingly nominal change can cost owners valuable square footage which could translate into $100’s of thousands of dollars on resale.

 Permitting and Bidding Process – the best way to find the right person for the job is to request competitive bids.
 This means working with an architect to develop a vision, determining the design, layout, and finishing selections for the home.
 They will also help look into local zoning laws to determine what permits are needed and what zoning requirements must be met.
 These will be the first, or “soft” costs; along with the time it takes to meet these requirements.